 While drinking in excess can be a problem for anyone, there are two groups most susceptible to memory loss caused by excess drinking — young adults and seniors.

-Excess alcohol impairs the activity in brain receptors responsible for learning, putting young people at high risk for memory loss.
+Excess alcohol impairs the activity of brain receptors responsible for learning, putting young people at high risk for memory loss.

 And not all the damage is immediately evident.

-Binge drinking in youth can increase memory loss later in life.
+Binge drinking in youth can increase the risk of memory loss later in life.

-Here are the Center for Disease Control’s definitions of binge drinking and heavy drinking.
-(32)
+Here are the US Centers for Disease Control’s definitions of binge drinking and heavy drinking: (31)

 Binge drinking is defined as: